 There are already cases that highlight the risk of sufentanil, even when used in a medical setting: a ScienceDirect case study details how a spinal epidural containing sufentanil caused a laboring mother to overdose in the hospital as she was giving birth.
 Cases like these, and many more opiate addiction cases are the major concerns for opponents of the drug’s approval.

-Learn more about prescription opiate addiction and how the Florida House Experience can help those suffering from addiction.
+Learn more about prescription opiate addiction and how FHE Health can help those suffering from addiction.